mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 contactView = new ContactView()
 ~~~

-Each custom C# view should have it's static constructor called before any JSON file is loaded.
+Each custom C# View should have it's static constructor called before any JSON file is loaded.
 Static constructors for a class will only run once ( they are run per view, not per instance).
-The view should register it's type inside the static constructor e.g.
+The View should register it's type inside the static constructor e.g.

 ~~~{.cs}
 static ContactView()